 As a practitioner of Chinese medicine, I have an intense passion to dig deeply into the traditions of Chinese medicine to find effective, truly holistic solutions for common health problems.
 I let my passion for traditional knowledge guide me in the pursuit of my passion to see people happy, healthy, and thriving.

 I have skill and interest in helping people resolve the kinds of chronic, debilitating conditions that they cannot seem to find help for anywhere.

 Digestive problem that just won’t go away?
 Menstrual problems that make every month a living hell?
 Auto-immune condition with no solid diagnosis?
 Endless series of colds, flus and allergy attacks that leave you winded and feeling broken?
-I have experience with helping people in these situations and many more to find lasting health and a better orientation towards their bodies and the healing process using Chinese herbs.
+I have experience with helping people in these situations and many more to find lasting health and a better orientation towards their bodies and the healing process using Chinese medicine.

 In Chinese herbalism, I follow a methodology that sticks as close to the Han and pre-Han dynasty classical texts of Chinese medicine as possible.
 These texts articulated a method for treating human disease that is timeless.
 While the environments we live in have changed quite a bit since 200BCE, the human body continues to manifest reactions in similar ways as it always has – further – the treatment philosophies laid down by the ancient Chinese simply WORK, no matter the time and place.
 I continue to study for hundreds of hours every year, mostly through the Institute of Classics of East Asian Medicine and Classicalchinesemedicine.org.

 I also see it as part of my job to discuss with you what’s going on in your life.